By: Sarah Rogue

 Do you do too much cardio?

 If your goal is to lose fat & gain muscle… aka: improve your body composition.
-You need to be incorporating weightlifting with only a few high intensity training sessions each week – much like the workout programming at OC.
-Thoughtfully programmed weight training combined with a few high intensity workouts a week has a greater impact on fat loss & muscle preservation than multiple sessions of intense cardio 5-7 days a week.
+You need to be incorporating weightlifting with only a couple high intensity training sessions each week – much like the workout programming at OC.
+Thoughtfully programmed weight training combined with a couple high intensity workouts a week has a greater impact on fat loss & muscle preservation than multiple sessions of intense long duration cardio 5-7 days a week.

 Do you judge your workouts based on how much you sweat?